 After you complete all your academic and admission requirements, you’ll gain entry to Case’s MSW program.
 At the end of your first year at Case, you’ll graduate from Hiram with a Bachelor of Arts degree in your chosen major.
 After that, you’ll complete your fifth and final year of school at Case.
 Learn more on the Curriculum page.

 The MSW degree fulfills many of the requirements of social work licensure in all 50 states.
 To become licensed in any state, you must also complete the licensure exam and complete supervised hours (post-master’s).
 For an explanation of the various licensing requirements for social workers, visit the Association of Social Work Boards (ASWB).

 Social work is a profession dedicated to helping people function in their environment.
-Careers in the field are diverse – and growing.
+After graduation, you can pursue a diverse number of careers in a growing field.
 They include the areas of:

 Students must work closely with Hiram College’s social work faculty liaison (James Rhodes, Ph.D.) in order to ensure all requirements are met.
 His information is listed at the bottom of this page.
 We recommend students interested in the 3+2 social work program meet with Case’s Mandel School Admission Office during their sophomore year.
 The Hiram College liaison can help set up that appointment.